Node.js Async Iterators: for await...of, Streams, and Backpressure

 }

-The generator wraps each callback invocation in a promise, awaits it, and yields the result.
-The try/finally ensures the cursor closes whether the consumer reads all records or breaks early.
-This is a common pattern for adapting older callback-based APIs to the async iteration model.
+}Each pass through the loop wraps one callback invocation in a promise, awaits it, and yields the row.
+The try/finally closes the cursor whether the consumer reads all records or breaks early. await cursor.close?.() handles cursor APIs whose close method returns a promise and does nothing if the mock or adapter has no close method.

 Queue-Based Async Iterable

-The most flexible custom pattern is a queue-based async iterable with separate producer and consumer sides.
+When the producer and consumer are not in the same function, a queue-based async iterable gives you more control.
 The producer pushes values in.
-The consumer pulls values out via for await...of.
-The coordination problem: what happens when the producer pushes a value and no consumer is waiting?
-Or when the consumer calls next() and no value is available?
+The consumer pulls values out with for await...of.
+The coordination problem is concrete: the producer may push while no consumer is waiting, and the consumer may call next() while no value is available.

 function createQueue() {